AbolfazlGameMaker/Golden-Moon-Desktop/README.md

 ## Installation
 - First install the setup.sh
 - run it in the folder you wanna install our program
-- open the golden-moon-desktop folder that was made by the program
+- open the ABOLFAZL-DESKTOP folder that was made by the program
 - Run desktop.py

 ## Contributing